Yorko/mlcourse.ai/README.md

 1. Run `uv sync` to install project dependencies;
 1. Run `uv run jb build mlcourse_ai_jupyter_book` – this will take a while, the output is found in the [mlcourse_ai_jupyter_book/_build](mlcourse_ai_jupyter_book/_build) folder.
 Namely, [mlcourse_ai_jupyter_book/_build/html/index.html](mlcourse_ai_jupyter_book/_build/html/index.html) is what gets rendered at the [mlcourse.ai](mlcourse.ai) main page.

+This will show the path to your local file with the course material, e.g. `file:///Users/nick/Documents/mlcourse.ai/mlcourse_ai_jupyter_book/_build/html/index.html`.
+You can open it in your browser to see the course material locally.

 ### Citing mlcourse.ai

 If you happen to cite [mlcourse.ai](https://mlcourse.ai) in your work, you can use this BibTeX record: